Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 most common dice setup, there are a few alternate rolls that can be called for.

-### Assisting

-A player may assist another character, granting them +2 dice.
-The receiving character may only accept one Assist per roll.
-The act of Assisting typically consumes the character’s action.

 ### Contested Actions

 Certain actions are contested between abilities of two or more